snowplow-archive/snowplow.github.com/_posts/2015-11-04-snowplow-objective-c-tracker-0.6.0-released.md

 * Removed `setBufferOption` builder function in favour of using ByteLimits.
 * Added `setProtocol` builder function for choosing between `HTTP` and `HTTPS`
-* Added `setByteLimitGet` builder for setting a GET request byte maximum
+* Added `setByteLimitGet` builder function for setting a GET request byte maximum
-* Added `setByteLimitPost` builder for setting a POST request byte maximum
+* Added `setByteLimitPost` builder function for setting a POST request byte maximum
-* Changed `setUrlEndpoint` builder to accept an NSString instead of an NSURL
+* Changed `setUrlEndpoint` builder function to accept an NSString instead of an NSURL
-  - You now only need to set resource name for the collector.
+  - You now only need to set the resource name for the collector.

 The SPTracker has also had all of its tracking functions updated to match the changes to how events are constructed.
 The function names are mostly the same however they now accept only a single variable in the form of the event object created.